GWU-Advanced-OS/project-project-gvisor/report.md

 ![System Call Throughput Results](research/performance-res/young-syscall.png)

 The implication here is that even in gVisor's best case (running in KVM and only calling Sentry), the performance is still 2.8x slower.
 It is also clear from the results that calling to Gofer suffers from the worst performance.
-Compared to runc, Gofer runs between 156x and 175x slower depeding on the platform.
+Compared to runc, Gofer runs between 156x and 175x slower depending on the platform.

 #### Memory Allocation